A stroke and a seizure are both serious and impact your brain activity. The causes and effects they have on your brain health are different, however.

 You can have a mild stroke that leaves you with minimal complications or a more serious stroke that causes permanent disability or even death.

 Once you find the right medication to control your seizures, living with epilepsy can be manageable.
-If epilepsy isn’t the cause of your seizures, you should talk to your doctor about treating the underlying cause of your seizures.
+If epilepsy isn’t the cause of your seizures, you should talk to your doctor about treating the underlying cause.

 If you’ve had a seizure or an episode that you think was a seizure, talk to your doctor about getting a diagnosis.
 Don’t assume that seizures are inevitable.
 Be proactive about seeking help to control and prevent seizures.

-If you have risk factors for stroke, such as high blood pressure or smoking, take steps now to control those, such as:
+If you have risk factors for stroke, such as high blood pressure or smoking, take steps now to control those.
+You can:

 Seizures and strokes can be serious.
-However, you may be able to keep them from interfering with your health and quality of life by taking preventive steps and proper care.
+But you may be able to keep them from interfering with your health and quality of life by taking preventive steps and proper care now.